Doctor of Philosophy Program

 A student may, together with the student’s faculty advisor, prepare a proposal, with justification, for an alternative comprehensive examination and area of curricular specialization and submit the proposal to the GPC for its approval.
 If approved, the research advisor and the student nominate a guidance committee of at least five faculty members, including at least three chemistry faculty members.
 The committee will be chaired by a tenured chemistry faculty member other than the dissertation research advisor.
 After approval by the GPC, the guidance committee becomes responsible for administering a comprehensive examination of the approved format, and for monitoring the student’s progress toward the degree.

-After the student passes the oral examination and submits an approved dissertation prospectus, the student is admitted to PhD candidacy and achieves ABD (All But Dissertation) status.
-The student is required to complete all comprehensive examinations and obtain ABD status before the beginning of the fifth semester.
+Deadline: The student is required to complete all comprehensive examinations and obtain ABD (All But Dissertation) status before the beginning of the fifth semester.

 - Dissertation Committee